Get help with using our data

 Overseas trade data is collected and published monthly.

 You can customise the data tables on our website to show any combination of months in a calendar year.
+You can find quarterly and annual data in our prepared datasets.

 Port